CCheCastaldo/mapppdr/README.md

     simple feature
 -   `species` - data frame containing the names of all penguin species included in MAPPPD
--   `site_speces` - data frame the name of all known *Pygoscelis* and Emperor penguin breeding sites south of 60 degrees S latitude and which species breed there
+-   `site_species` - data frame linking *Pygoscelis* and Emperor penguin species to their breeding sites in MAPPPD
 -   `articles` - data frame containing citation information specific to journal articles whose data are included in MAPPPD
 -   `collections` - data frame containing citation information specific